Our Quality Management is based on the norm DIN EN ISO/IEC 17025:2018

 Yet another considerable element for continuous enhancement and improvement of the system is the periodical review and the aim for new ambition.

-Therefore the whole quality management system is evaluated once a year by the general management.
+Therefore the whole quality management system is evaluated regularly by the general management.
 For this reason the technical directors point out the current status of the system as well as detected flaws.

 The assessment includes at least the following headwords: